 HMS Norfolk was an 80 Gun Ship of the line, with Guns on 3 decks.
 (Dated 1740) Similar to below.

-Below written again in his own words Harry was detained as a prisoner on a Revenue Cutter for twelve weeks by HM Revenue after being caught smuggling by the Mumbles near Swansea.
+Below written again in his own words Harry was detained as a prisoner on a Revenue Cutter for twelve weeks by HM Revenue & Customs after being caught smuggling by the Mumbles near Swansea.
 Subsequently he was cleared of this by his friends at home through the Lords of the Admiralty.
 Source ‘THE AUTOBIOGRAPHY OF A CORNISH SMUGGLER (CAPTAIN HARRY CARTER, OF PRUSSIA COVE) 1749-1809’ the National Maritime Museum Falmouth and Germoe Parish Council Website.

-On one occasion in January 1782 the assistance of the ‘Phoenix’ (owned by Carters and Commanded by Davy, being the master of the ship) and the ‘Shaftesbury’ (commanded by Harry Carter), both privateers, was called upon by the Collector of Customs in St Ives who was concerned at the depradations of the ‘Black Prince’, a privateer from Dunkirk.
+On one occasion in January 1782 the assistance of the ‘Phoenix’ (owned by the Carters and Commanded by Davy, being the master of the ship) and the ‘Shaftesbury’ (commanded by Harry Carter), both privateers, was called upon by the Collector of Customs in St Ives who was concerned at the depradations of the ‘Black Prince’, a privateer from Dunkirk.
 Fearing to offend the collector (Harry’s words) they sailed around to St Ives and attacked.
 The ‘Phoenix’ was sunk.
 It may seem strange to us today that known smugglers could be called into action by the Authorities.

 Source Maritime Museum Website